Garden-AI/garden/docs/index.md

 New to Garden?
 Here are some great places to begin:

 - [Installation Guide](user_guide/installation.md) - Get Garden set up on your machine
-- [Overview](architecture_overview.md) - Understand Garden's key concepts and design
+- [Concept Overview](architecture_overview.md) - Understand Garden's key concepts and design
-- [Tutorial](user_guide/tutorial.md) - Follow our step-by-step guide to publish your first model
+- [Tutorial](user_guide/modal-publishing.md) - Follow our step-by-step guide to publish your first model

 ## For Users

 - [FAQs](user_guide/faqs.md) - Find answers to common questions and troubleshooting tips
+- [Publishing with Modal](user_guide/modal-publishing.md) - Learn how to publish a Garden using [Modal](https://modal.com)
+- ["Seedlings" Repository](https://github.com/Garden-AI/seedlings) - Example projects to help you get started
 - [Docker Guide](user_guide/docker.md) - Learn about Garden's use of Docker for consistent reproducible environments
-- ["Seedlings" Repository](https://github.com/Garden-AI/seedlings) - Example projects to help you get started
-- [Publishing via Modal](user_guide/modal-publishing.md) - Learn how to publish a Garden using [Modal](https://modal.com)
+- [Publishing with Docker](user_guide/tutorial_docker.md) - Learn how to publish a Garden using Docker

 ## Additional Resources